 - batch: Run the tasks on a batch system, as described in Quick Start.
 The maximal number of batch jobs to run in parallel (jobs in flight) is equal to the number of workers.
 This is 1 by default, so you probably want to change this.
 By default, LSF is used as a batch system.
-If you want to change this, set the corresponding batch_system (see Batch Processing) to one of the supported systems. - dry-run: Similar to the dry-run functionality of luigi, this will not start any tasks but just tell you, which tasks it would run.
-The exit code is 1 in case a task needs to run and 0 otherwise. - show-output: List all output files that this has produced/will produce.
-Files which already exist (where the targets define, what exists mean in this case) are marked as green whereas missing targets are marked red. - test: Run the tasks normally (no batch submission), but turn on debug logging of luigi.
-Also, do not dispatch any task (if requested) and print the output to the console instead of in log files.
+If you want to change this, set the corresponding batch_system (see Batch Processing) to one of the supported systems. - dry-run: Similar to the dry-run functionality of luigi, this will not start any tasks but just tell you, which tasks it would run, and call the dry_run method of the task if implemented: